PEXANE2/azure-docs.tr-tr/articles/data-factory/connector-mongodb.md

 ### <a name="mongodb-as-source"></a>Kaynak olarak MongoDB

-Kopyalama etkinliği aşağıdaki özellikler desteklenir **kaynak** bölümü:
+Kopyalama etkinliği aşağıdaki özellikler desteklenir **source** bölümü:

 | Özellik | Açıklama | Gerekli |
 |:--- |:--- |:--- |